alpas/alpasdev/src/main/resources/docs/http-response.md

     - [Forgetting Cookies](#forgetting-cookies)
 - [Redirects](#redirects)

-Just like [HTTP request](/docs/http-request), `HttpCall` object is what you'd use for sending responses back to a client.
+Just like with an [HTTP request](/docs/http-request), `HttpCall` object is what you'd use for sending responses back to a client.

 <a name="reesponse-payload"></a>
 ### [Returning Response Payload](#response-payload)

-You can send response back to the client with a "payload" by using on of `reply()` or `replyAsJson()`.
+You can send response back to the client with a "payload" by using one of `reply()` or `replyAsJson()` methods.
 There are some overloaded variants of these methods as well.

 <div class="sublist">

 - `reply(payload: T? = null, statusCode: Int = 200)`

-Returns a payload back to the client as a UTF-8 encoded HTML format.
+Returns a payload back to the client in a UTF-8 encoded HTML format.
 The payload is first converted to a string by calling`toString()` method on it.
-You can pass the status code if you want it to be something other than the default 200.
+You can pass a status code if you want it to be something other than the default 200.

 - `replyAsJson(payload: T? = null, statusCode: Int = 200)`